Planets of the Universe: Background

-Track listing
+Track listings

-The song was released on 2 CD singles, one of which was a 6-track maxi-single with dance remixes and the full-length, unedited 2000 version.
+The song was released on two CD singles, one of which was a six-track maxi-single with dance remixes and the full-length, unedited 2000 version.
 A double 12-inch vinyl set was also issued as a limited edition in the US and featured the track listing of the CD maxi-single.
 Both physical CD singles and the 12-inch vinyl release are no longer available from Reprise Records.